Dre Campbell Farm

 Aphid MidgePhoto via gardensdecor.com

-These small black flies are able to eat 65 aphids in one day.
+The larvae of these small black flies are predators of over 60 species of aphids.
 They have a very short lifespan, but they reproduce quickly.

-Pollen plants can attract them to your garden.
+Pollen and nectar plants can attract them to your garden.

-Aphid midges get their name not because they are destructive but because they feed primarily on bad aphids.
+Aphid midges get their name not because they are destructive but because their larvae feed primarily on aphids.

 11. Garden Spiders

-Yellow Garden Spider Benefits to Your Garden and How to Attract ThemThe garden spider that you see around you is not dangerous.
+Yellow Garden Spider Benefits to Your Garden and How to Attract ThemThe garden spider that you see around you may not be dangerous.
 In fact, they can help lower your risk of getting bitten by some annoying pests.

 Garden spiders create webs that trap flying insects.
 They will trap and eat mosquitoes, flies, moths, and wasps.

-They create these webs between taller plants, so consider planting corn, sunflowers, and other tall plants to stimulate their activity.
+These spiders create their webs between taller plants, so consider planting corn, sunflowers, and other tall plants to stimulate their activity.

 12. Ground Beetle